michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. I love the Lord, because he hath heard my voice and my supplications.

-2. Because he hath inclined his ear unto me, therefore will I call upon him as long as I live.as long…: Heb. in my days
+2. Because he hath inclined his ear unto me, therefore will I call upon him as long as I live.

-3. The sorrows of death compassed me, and the pains of hell gat hold upon me: I found trouble and sorrow.gat…: Heb. found me
+3. The sorrows of death compassed me, and the pains of hell gat hold upon me: I found trouble and sorrow.

 4. Then called I upon the name of the Lord; O Lord, I beseech thee, deliver my soul.